x-JR/vs-ancientdungeons/README.md

       "BasePath": "th3dungeon:worldgen/th3dungeon/noentrance/categories/",
       // chance for this configuration to be choosen out of all , needs to add up to 1 "Chance": 1,
+      // allows to set the reinforcement level like the plumb and square
+      // 0 => not reinforced , any other value will reinforce with that level "ReinforcementLevel": 0,
       // this is where the dungeon will start underground and most of its rooms will be around that height
       // the value SealevelOffset is added to the sealevel, so a negative value will make sure the dungeon spawns underground "SealevelOffset": -50,